 Student Advisement Responsibilities

-- Check the on-line Academic Calendar so you are aware of important academic dates, such as the last day to drop and add courses and November/April advisement and registration dates.
+- Check the online Academic Calendar so you are aware of important academic dates, such as the last day to drop and add courses and November/April advisement and registration dates.

 - Learn how to read your degree progress report.
 This advisement tool tells you what requirements you have fulfilled for general education, major, and minor requirements and which requirements you still need to fulfill.
 It also lists your cumulative and major and minor GPA.

 - Check your on-campus, UW-Superior e-mail account daily.
-This is how your instructors, your adviser and the university will contact you regarding important information.
+This is how your instructors, your advisor and the university will contact you regarding important information.
 Students are responsible for knowing information sent to them by campus e-mail.

 - Prepare for your advisement appointment:

-a.
-Review your degree progress report and the class schedule so you know what courses you need and what courses are being offered for the next semester.
+- Review your degree progress report and the class schedule so you know what courses you need and what courses are being offered for the next semester.
 Remember to check for courses that need instructor consent so you'll know if you need to ask for a permission number or an override to allow enrollment in any of the courses you want to enroll in.

-c.
-Build two or three schedule options and bring it with your degree progress report to your advisement appointment.
+- Build two or three schedule options and bring it with your degree progress report to your advisement appointment.
 Please, be on time for your appointments.

-d.
-Check your enrollment appointment time in your E-Hive account so you can schedule your advisement appointment close to the first time you are eligible to register.
+- Check your enrollment appointment time in your E-Hive account so you can schedule your advisement appointment close to the first time you are eligible to register.

 Your academic career is your responsibility, so take charge of it!